Kaiser Chiefs: Employment (2004–2005)

 The first single released from the album was "Oh My God" in 2004, which reached number six on the UK singles chart when it was reissued in February 2005.
-In 2007, the song was covered by Mark Ronson and Lily Allen for Ronson's album Version, where the band had made a cameo in the accompanying music video for this version.
+In 2007, the song was covered by Mark Ronson and Lily Allen for Ronson's album Version; the band had a cameo appearance in that version's music video.
 "I Predict a Riot" soon followed as the album's second release.
 In 2007, the song was ranked number thirty-six on the NME "Greatest Indie Anthems Ever" countdown.
 The top twenty singles "Everyday I Love You Less and Less" and "Modern Way" followed in late 2005.
 The band opened and performed several of their singles at the Philadelphia Live Eight concert in 2005.
-The song "Saturday Night" was featured in a pre-release video for the Xbox 360 gaming console.
-It was posted on the official Xbox 360 page before its launch.

 In 2006, the band received NME awards for 'Best Album' for Employment and 'Best Dressed' for Ricky Wilson.

 Yours Truly, Angry Mob (2006–2007)

 Kaiser Chiefs' second album Yours Truly, Angry Mob was released in February 2007.
 The group recorded the album throughout the September and October 2006 at Hookend Recording Studios in Oxfordshire, England.
 The group took inspiration from Led Zeppelin and American rock music, and recorded over twenty-two songs.

 Yours Truly, Angry Mob reached number one on the UK albums chart and number forty-five on the Billboard 200 albums chart.
 The album went on to be the band's second Million Seller including the UK and European #1 Airplay Hit of 2007 "Ruby".

 "Ruby", the album's lead single, became Kaiser Chiefs' first UK number one single and received the 2007 'Q Award' for 'Best Video'.
 "Everything Is Average Nowadays" was released as the album's second single, and reached No. 19 in the UK.
 The album's third single "The Angry Mob" peaked at number twenty-two in the UK.
 The fourth single, "Love's Not a Competition (But I'm Winning)", was released on 12 November as a collector's edition 7" only single via their website.
 In October 2007, the band contributed a cover of the Move's "Flowers in the Rain" as the opening track for the covers compilation album Radio 1: Established 1967, in celebration of the fortieth anniversary of the launch of BBC Radio 1, the Move's original famously the first song to air on the station upon its launch.

 In December 2007, Kaiser Chiefs played two sold-out shows at Earl's Court in London to a capacity crowd of 30,000.